Wiki Tag: Provinces

 Kii Province

-Kii ProvinceSee also: List of Provinces Kii Province Kii Province (紀伊国) was an old Province of Japan, located in what is now Wakayama and Mie Prefecture.1 In the Nihongi the Goddess Izanami is said to have been buried in this Province in the village of Arima.2 Footnotes 1.
-Louis Frederic, translated by[...]
+Kii ProvinceSee also: List of Provinces Kii Province Kii Province (紀伊国) was an old Province of Japan, located in what is now Wakayama and Mie Prefecture.1 Legendary Period In the nihongi the kami Izanami is said to have been buried in this Province in the village of Arima.2 Yamanobe no Ohotaka[...]

 Yamashiro Province